naist-nlp/mbrs/docs/custom_metric.rst

 Notes
 ~~~~~

-- All methods should have the same input/output types as the base class.
+- All methods should have the same types for both inputs and outputs as the base class.